The Virgil Abloh Archive Is More Than the Sum of Its 20,000 Parts (EXCLUSIVE)

 So it was fitting that a handful of Abloh's coterie would gather, even if only by happenstance, to pay respects in this space dotted with ultra-rare Nike sneakers, collaborative tees, runway-show set design, and the Louis Vuitton artistic director's personal-use duffle bags.

-Fear of God founder Jerry Lorenzo, Naomi Campbell, Travis Scott, Gigi Hadid, and model Kozue Akimoto were among the crowd during Virgil Abloh: the Codes' opening week, recalling far-gone memories and browsing the colette gift shop.
+Fear of God founder Jerry Lorenzo, Naomi Campbell, Travis Scott, Gigi Hadid, and model Kozue Akimoto were among the crowd during Virgil Abloh: the Codes' opening week, browsing far-gone memories and the colette gift shop.

 This really was all of Abloh's great ideas in one place.
-The industry-shaping product that only he could've connected was all here and so too were the influential people who all came from disparate walks of life, themselves influenced by Abloh's boundless expressionism.
-Tangible genius meets overarching ingenuity.
+The industry-shaping product that only he could've connected was all here, yes, but so too were the influential people who all came from disparate walks of life, themselves guided by Abloh's boundless expressionism.
+Tangible genius meets ingenious connectivity.

 And the story's not yet over: several pairs of thus-unreleased Virgil Abloh Nike sneakers, including some shoes seemed marked as the Virgil Abloh Archive's own Nike collaboration, were slotted in among the samples and special editions, hinting at Abloh's ongoing legacy.

 Of course, Abloh's legacy isn't only shoes.
-It's also people, as the exhibit incidentally made clear.
+As the exhibit demonstrated, it's ideas and the people who shape them.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.